 Handmade origami cards are some of the most practical origami projects around.
-Instead of spending $3 to $5 on a card at a fancy stationery store, you can quickly create a memorable greeting using supplies you already have on hand.
-The card featured in this tutorial is an original design.
+Instead of spending $3 to $5 on a card at a fancy stationery store, you can quickly create a memorable greeting using a few supplies you probably already have on hand: a blank card, patterned paper, scissors, and glue or double-sided tape.

-You are welcome to adapt this project however you see fit.
+The beauty of this project is that you can adapt it however you see fit, depending on the patterned paper you use.
 You can use it as a birthday card, or you could easily change the design to fit whatever occasion you want.

 Origami was initially known as orikata, which means folded shapes.
 However, in the 1800s, the craft became known as origami.

 Equipment / Tools

 Look for paper that is about 4 inches x 4 inches square.
 Cut your paper in half, so you have a strip that is 2 inches x 4 inches.